The Faculty of Architecture / Architecture

 The concreting process; formworks.
 The fair-face concrete.

-The prefabrication of the reinforced concrete – historical spots.
-Buildings in prefabricated load-bearing panels.
-Prefabricated frame systems.
-Prefabricated façades.
-Actuality of the prefabricated concrete – case studies in contemporary architecture. - Teaching Method:
+The precast concrete – historical spots.
+Buildings in precast load-bearing panels.
+Precast frame systems.
+Precast façades.
+Actuality of the precast concrete – case studies in contemporary architecture.